 Editor’s Note: The situation in Hong Kong regarding closures and restrictions on opening hours due to the coronavirus is constantly evolving.
-Though public pools have now opened, the leisure and toddler pools remain closed for now and many places have restrictions on numbers and certain areas (such as spectator stands and jacuzzis), so do check before visiting them.
-Private pools, hotels and clubhouses are open but are often allowing members only or restricting the number of guests, so please do call and check their policies before heading out.
+Though public pools have now opened, many places have restrictions on numbers and certain areas (such as spectator stands and jacuzzis) are still closed, so do check before visiting them.
+Private pools, hotels and clubhouses are open but are often opening the kids’ swimming pools for a shorter duration during the day, allowing members or hotel guests only or restricting the numbers, so please do call and check their policies before heading out.

 Read more: Where To Buy Swimwear For Kids In Hong Kong

 With two large kid-friendly swimming pools to cool off and splash around in, the public pool at Chai Wan is always a hit with the family.
-There’s plenty of space for the serious swimmers and the beginners.
 If you have a bub who is just crawling or walking, he or she is sure to love the shallow fountain area which springs up on you unexpectedly with pleasantly warm water (you wouldn’t want your little one shivering!).
 Go at dusk to take in the sunset.

 Opening times: Closed for cleaning on Tuesday, click here for opening hours and schedule

-Sassy Mama tip: Staying on the east side of the island?
-We also highly recommend the Island East Swimming Pool for the little ones.
+Staying on the east side of the island?
+We also highly recommend the Sai Wan Ho or Island East Swimming Pool for the little ones.
 It’s not quite as far as the Chai Wan one and it’s indoors with slides and water blasters, making it a good option for when it’s raining.

-Hong Kong Island’s biggest public swimming pool complex is the place to go if you have a kid who loves to dive, as the deep end is an impressive 5m (whoa!).
+Hong Kong Island’s biggest public swimming pool complex in Causeway Bay is the place to go if you have a kid who loves to dive, as the deep end is an impressive 5m (whoa!).
 There is even a dedicated diving pool and while you have to be in a class to use the big boards, anyone can bounce themselves off the 1m springboard.
-Victoria Park is conveniently located in Causeway Bay, close to the Central Public Library, plenty of restaurants and of course, there’s an abundance of playgrounds in the park itself.
+This swimming pool is close to the Central Public Library, with plenty of restaurants and of course, there’s an abundance of playgrounds in the park itself.

 Opening times: Closed Mondays for cleaning, click here for opening hours and schedule

-This kid-friendly pool is simply known as the Aberdeen Pool and is always a big hit with youngsters and adults alike.
-It comes complete with tunnel slides for the more active guests and sun loungers for those who want to chill out.
-Thankfully, this child-friendly pool complex is large enough to not get overcrowded.
+This kid-friendly pool (which you may also know as the Aberdeen Pool) is always a big hit with youngsters and adults alike.
+It comes complete with tunnel slides for the more active guests and sun loungers for those who want to chill out (don’t forget to pack those sunnies, mama!).
+Thankfully, this child-friendly pool complex is large enough for everyone.
 The toddler area has crocodile slides and big fountains to splash around in.

 Opening times: Closed on Tuesdays for cleaning, click here for opening hours and schedule

-Conveniently located and easy to get to from Central (which is why it attracts families from all over Hong Kong!), the indoor swimming facility here has a newly installed indoor heating system and a Jacuzzi so you don’t have to worry about cooler temps.
-What’s more, there are two outdoor swimming pools – one for the kids with slides, animals and the works, and the other for mamas, papas and big kids!
+Conveniently located and easy to get to from Central, the Kennedy Town Swimming Pool is always a favourite with kids!
+There are two indoor pools, a Jacuzzi and two outdoor swimming pools – one for the kids with slides, animals and the works, and the other for mamas, papas and big kids!
 It’s right opposite Belcher’s Bay Park, so if your kids haven’t expended all their energy swimming, you can always hop across to the park for some more playtime, while you get your daily run.